-These delicious breakfast cookies are a perfect treat with the protein from the Greek yogurt and eggs.
-They are lightly sweet with a great cherry flavor.
-These chewy breakfast cookies are sure to be your new morning favorite - or enjoy them anytime as a snack!
+These simple and delicious cherry yogurt breakfast cookies are delicious and have plenty of protein from the Greek yogurt and eggs.
+The mild cherry flavor is a perfect start to the morning - or enjoy them anytime as a snack.

 - 2 eggs

-- 1 c Stonyfield Whole Milk Plain Greek Yogurt
+- 1 c Whole Milk Plain Greek Yogurt

 - 1 t baking powder

-- Preheat oven to 375 degrees, and line baking sheet with a sil pat.
+- Preheat oven to 375 degrees.
+Line baking sheet with sil pat.

-- Add eggs, yogurt, vanilla, and sugar to bowl and mix thoroughly.
-Add salt and baking powder and mix again.
-Add flour and stir just until incorporated.
-Add drained cherries and stir gently to distribute.
+- Add eggs, vanilla, and yogurt to bowl and mix well.
+Add sugar and mix again.
+Add salt and baking powder, then stir to combine.
+Add flour and mix until just incorporated.
+Stir in drained cherries and stir to distribute.

 - Bake at 375 degrees for 15-17 minutes.
-Let cool 2-3 minutes, then cool fully on cooling racks.
-Store in a tightly sealed container at room temperature for up to two days or in the freezer for up to a month.
+Cool a few minutes, then place on cooling rack to cool completely.
+Store in airtight container at room temperature for up to 2 days or in freezer up to a month.